Youth Work Week runs from 2-8 November 2015. It’s an opportunity to promote youth work and the positive impacts it has on young people.

-More than 10,000 young people have already benefited this year from the National Youth Agency’s new employability support programme.
+More than 73,000 young people are benefitting from the National Youth Agency’s employability programme, supported by funding from Barclays.

 A 14 year-old boy has got a police record after sexting a 14 year-old girl in his class.
 Although he wasn’t charged the crime of ‘making an indecent image of a child’ will remain on his record for 10 years, potentially affecting his future employment choices.

 In the UK alone, 1 in 10 young people suffer with migraine.
 18% of 13-14 year olds report migraines.
 Those under 30 are up to six times more likely to suffer from depression because of it.

 Young people who completed the National Youth Agency’s Social Action Journey Fund programme reported improved attitude and ability as a result of their involvement in the volunteering programme, a new evaluation has found.

 The annual events of A level and GCSE results day have been and gone and with it the tweets from schools and colleges proclaiming the percentage of grades A and A* achieved.
 Students have done well, congratulations to them all, but you’d be forgiven for thinking the achievement was the schools’ not the young people’s.